West Register House: West Register House

-The building was purchased by Scottish Records Office and converted to a public record office under Robert Saddler of the Ministry of Public Buildings and Works.
+The building was purchased by Scottish Records Office and converted to a public record office under Robert Saddler of the Ministry of Public Building and Works.
 This involved the gutting of the interior to install five storeys and a two-storey entrance hall.
 During conversion, the West Register House was designated a Category A listed building in 1966.

 Restoration work on the building, supported by Edinburgh World Heritage was completed in 2021.
 This included covering the exterior in scaffolding to restore stonework and to regild the cross at the top of the building.
 During the restoration, homelessness charities, including Shelter, criticised plans to install railings to deter rough sleepers.

 Architecture

 Setting

 A.J.
 Youngson called St George's dome "one of the most notable features of the Edinburgh skyline".
 The church's dome is prominent in the western half of the first New Town and terminates the view along George Street.
 St George's occupies a site designated for a church in James Craig's initial plan for the New Town.

 Both George Hay and the Buildings of Scotland guide to Edinburgh note that while the building is out of proportion to its surrounding terraces, it forms an effective visual terminus to the view along George Street.
 Ian Gordon Lindsay and William Forbes Gray also note the church's lack of proportion to Adam’s surrounding buildings.
 Gray surmises that Reid designed the church relative to the overall size of the square rather than to its neighbouring terraces.